Estimated reading time: 4 minutes

 Last but not least, to support the outcomes offered by Position to Win we also provide our clients with a pre-bid Executive Level briefing where the benefits of Position to Win analysis (and more besides) are presented to Finance/Sales/Operations Executives pre-bid to create greater understanding across the board.

-I’m going to be at the APMP UK Annual Conference in London on 9th October, if you’re attending and you want to learn more about how we may be able to support you to prepare the highest scoring bid, let’s book a meeting.
+I’m going to be at the DPRTE event in Farnborough on 1st April, if you’re attending and you’d like to learn more about how we may be able to support you to prepare the highest scoring bid, let’s book a meeting.